 "For me, while studying French and Italian cuisine, I realized they use local agricultural artisan products in their food.
 And that's why it's so good.
 That's why from the beginning of wanting to be a chef, I've committed to supporting local agriculture.
 Buying local is a tradition that we seemed to abandon for a few decades.
 I love cooking straight from the garden."

-Devin Armstrong, General Manager
+Nancy Allen, General Manager